mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 (TODO) -polly assoc

-##### Has And Belongs To Many (HABTM)

-As of this writing HABTM is not supported in DataMapper associations, but it can be modeled as a `has_many :through` association.
-The only difference is that instead of having a simple join table, you will need a join Model.
-The example below for `has_many :through` would effectively replace a HABTM relationship to Category.

 ##### Where is my `has\_many :through`?!
 DataMapper > 0.9 now supports has_many :through.
 For example, if you have a Post model that has many Categories through the Categorization model you